 In low-income countries, 95 percent of children with disabilities lack access to wheelchairs, hearing aids, glasses and other assistive technologies.

-Guided by the Sustainable Development Goals (SDGs) and aligned to the Convention on the Rights of the Child (CRC) and to the Convention on the Rights of Persons with Disabilities (CRPD), UNICEF includes children with disabilities in all facets of its programming.
+Guided by the Sustainable Development Goals (SDGs) and aligned to the Convention on the Rights of the Child (CRC), the Convention on the Rights of Persons with Disabilities (CRPD) and its Disability Inclusion Policy and Strategy, UNICEF includes children with disabilities in all facets of its programming.

 Removing barriers so kids can flourish